outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 root@tux ~ # docker container prune                # remove all stopped container
 ```

-1. `-d` runs container in detached mode and terminal is released immediately. `-p` maps host port 8080 to container port 80 that is already bound to host Nginx process.
+1. `-p` maps host port 8080 to container port 80 that is already bound to host Nginx process.
 2. Check the Dockerfile, there is a line telling how Nginx should be started:

    ```
    CMD ["nginx", "-g", "daemon off;"]
    ```

 3. The `--mount` type is a Bind Mount directory.
+The source pathname must exist beforehand!
 4. Visit the Nginx container page at *http://host-ip:8080*.
 5. *stop* attempts to trigger a [*graceful*](https://superuser.com/a/757497) shutdown by sending the standard POSIX signal SIGTERM, whereas *kill* just kills the process by default.

 # Get into container

-*exec* or *attch* sends a command into a running container.
-However, avoid *attch* as much as possible because it stops container after exit.
-Most ofen, we add `-it` to *run* or *exec*, getting an interactive shell.

 ```bash
 root@tux ~ # docker exec -it webserver bash